Corporate Governance

 Principle 5: The Board undertakes a formal annual assessment of its effectiveness as a whole, and that of each of its board committees and individual directors.

-The Board has allocated budgets for directors to attend training and will make recommendations to the Board on the training and professional development programmes for the Board members.
+The Board has allocated budgets for Directors to attend training and will make recommendations to the Board on the training and professional development programmes for the Board members.

 REMUNERATION MATTERS